jyao1/openspdm/readme.md

    mutual authentication (ENCAPSULATED message)

    command and response: HEARTBEAT, KEY_UPDATE, GET_ENCAPSULATED

+4) Other architectures such as Arm, AArch64, RiscV64, or Arc.

+5) Other compilers such as VS2019 or LLVM.

+6) Other crypto library.

 ## Known limitation
 This package is only the sample code to show the concept.